chenjunren-ihcams/THAMP/README.md

 * Lines 74-171 project all myeloid patients onto the Pan-Myeloid Axis.

-* Lines 175-521 perform Dirichlet clustering to generate Fig. 3A and Fig. 3B.
+* Lines 175-526 perform Dirichlet clustering to generate Fig. 3A and Fig. 3B.
-(For mutation clustering, set "mutation_or_karyotype <- mutation" at line 181.
- For karyotype clustering, "mutation_or_karyotype <- karyotype" at line 181.)
+(For  both mutation clustering and karyotype clustering)

-* Lines 524-845 define helper functions for calculating kernel densities of diseases, traits, and gene mutations.
+* Lines 529-850 define helper functions for calculating kernel densities of diseases, traits, and gene mutations.

-* Lines 849-1106 generate Figs. 5B and 5C, saved in "../output/MYE/2d" folder.
+* Lines 854-1111 generate Figs. 5B and 5C, saved in "../output/MYE/2d" folder.

-* Lines 1109-1284 perform 100 bootstrapping experiments on the sorting of diseases, traits, and gene mutations; results are save in "../output/MYE/" folder.
+* Lines 1114-1289 perform 100 bootstrapping experiments on the sorting of diseases, traits, and gene mutations; results are save in "../output/MYE/" folder.

-* Lines 1290-1453 performed stability analysis; the results are stored in  "../output/MYE/mean_test" folder.
+* Lines 1295-1458 performed stability analysis; the results are stored in  "../output/MYE/mean_test" folder.

-* Lines 1457-1673 generate Figs. 5D and 5E.
+* Lines 1462-1678 generate Figs. 5D and 5E.

-* Lines 1678-1883 calculate correlation coefficients.
+* Lines 1683-1888 calculate correlation coefficients.

 * Use "../output/MYE/cor/cor_kar_gene_total.csv" to generate Fig. 3C.